 One of the (many) joys of Vienna is finding little places to stand in and feel like you travelled back in time.
 One such place is Michaelerplatz, the historic city-centre square at one end of the Hofburg palace complex.

-- Home to the Loos House, roman excavations, St. Michael’s church, and more
+- Home to the Loos House, roman excavations, the Michaelertrakt, St. Michael’s church, and more

 - See also: Josefsplatz | Am Hof | Freyung